What Are The Jaws Of Life?

-Chances are you have heard about a situation in which the Jaws of Life were used to save a person, usually from a car wreck.
+The Jaws of Life is a hydraulic-extrication tool to used by firefighter’s to cut a person out of a vehicle after a crash.
+Chances are you have heard about a situation in which the Jaws of Life were used to save a person.
 These tools are standard equipment in the firefighter’s arsenal of equipment.
-Many people are aware of the Jaws of Life as a tool to cut a person out of a vehicle, however, few are familiar of the types of Jaws of Life or the history behind these lifesaving tools.
+Many people are aware of the Jaws of Life, however, few are familiar of the types of Jaws of Life or the history behind these lifesaving tools.

 The History of the Jaws of Life